These neighborhoods are about to take off.

 There’s a lot to love about Jacksonville, Florida’s beachy vibe and young energy (the median age there is 38).
 But it’s also a green city, with nearly half of the town under a tree canopy.
 If that unbeatable combo of sun, surf, and shade weren’t enough to draw you, the conveniently located Normandy Estate neighborhood might seal the deal.
 Locals love this safe, dog-friendly area where kids can often be seen playing outside.

-Speaking of playing outside, this sweet brick ranch’s treelined streets and walkable sidewalks are begging you to come soak up that Florida sunshine.
-As are its French doors the lead to a spacious and green backyard.
+Speaking of playing outside, this sweet brick ranch’s treelined streets are begging you to come over and soak up that Florida sunshine.
+As are its French doors the lead to a cookout-ready deck.

 Home values grew 16.0% in 2018

 Austin draws people to it like a big, Texas-sized magnet.
 Home to the original Whole Foods, Barton Springs and SXSW, it’s also a town of beautiful neighborhoods.
 Locals love Southeast Austin‘s easy access to Zilker Park and Town Lake.
 Packed with restaurants and coffee shops, and across the street from McKinney Falls State Park, this is the neighborhood to browse for an affordable Austin home in the middle of everything.